SO, YOU'RE READY FOR THE NEXT BIG STEP...

 To get you started, check out Hostel World, who have more than 330 listings across 80 cities in Australia and hundreds more listings around the world.
 Another option, with a worldwide great reputation is the Youth Hostels Association (YHA).
 Again, there are hundreds of these here in Oz, have a look here.
 And if your are looking for gap year or travel accommodation, both pages have options to link you through to international options.

 Homestays are exactly that – you rent a room in the home of someone else and live with them.
 For travel, these are a wonderful option to get really great, true experiences of the place you are visiting, and again can be a cost-friendly option if you need short-term accommodation for study.

 A great place to get started if this is something that interests you is Homestay.com, operating internationally for both short and long term homestays.

 The other obvious option nowadays is Air B’n’B, just make sure you do your research and read the property and host reviews, and policies before you book anything.
 This can be great for that ‘immersive’ experience without necessarily needing to share the space with strangers – because not everyone is OK with that!

 This advice is general in nature and does not take into account your personal objectives, financial situation, needs or goals.
 You should consider whether the advice is suitable for you and your personal circumstances.
 All information is correct at time of publication.

-The ‘Make it Possible’ Rural and Regional Inspiration Hub is funded in part by partnership with Macquarie University through the Commonwealth Government’s High Education Participation and Partnerships Program (HEPPP).
+The ‘Make it Possible’ Rural and Regional Inspiration Hub is funded in part by our partnership with Waratah Education Foundation.